-- In The Twelve Kingdoms, one of the later arcs concerns a Kirin who wound up getting stuck in the human world with amnesia - used to be he was bullied for being 'weird', but unfortunately, he has guardians: The Youkai he took as his servants back in the Twelve Kingdoms, acting from the shadows to keep him safe.
+- In The Twelve Kingdoms, one of the later arcs concerns a Kirin who wound up getting stuck in the human world with amnesia - he was bullied for being 'weird', but fortunately, he has guardians: the Youkai he took as his servants back in the Twelve Kingdoms, acting from the shadows to keep him safe.
 Unfortunately, they don't have a lot of restraint, and resultingly, anyone who shows him the least bit of hostility or unkindness winds up having 'accidents', including a few deaths...

-- In Good Omens, Crowley (a demon) and Aziraphale (an angel) act as this to the Antichrist.
-Or try to, anyway.
-The Hellhound also tries to be one for Adam.
+- In Good Omens, the Hellhound is sent to be one for the Antichrist, Adam.
 Adam unwittingly turning it into a normal little dog makes its job somewhat more difficult.

 - In The Dresden Files, Harry has his own Fairy Godmother, who, as revealed in Changes, has been protecting him from ALL dangers targeting him from Nevernever his entire life as part of her deal with his late mother.

 - This trope also applies in a villainous regard to the Knights of the Blackened Denarius who are protected by actual fallen angels.
 Thankfully, it also applies to the Knights of the Cross, their heroic opponents; however, this protection only applies to the supernatural, allowing for a balanced fight rather than the horribly lopsided fights that should occur between a guy with a sword and supernatural monsters.